zaphodbeeblebrox3rd/docker-scale-out/README.md

 ```

 ## Docker configuration required with cgroupsv2
+This section is for reference only if the setup.sh script ran to completion successfully.

 Make sure the host machine is running CgroupV2 and not hybrid mode:
 	https://slurm.schedmd.com/faq.html#cgroupv2